Sale of Goods Act 1979: Part VI, actions for breach of contract

 Sections 49 to 54 concern actions for breach of contract.

 Sections 49 and 50 protect sellers' rights.

 Sections 51 to 53 (and 53A in Scotland) relate to damages due to a buyer for non-delivery of goods, where the seller "wrongfully neglects or refuses to deliver the goods to the buyer", although consumers' rights in this regard are now covered by the Consumer Rights Act.
 Damages are generally to be estimated according to the "loss directly and naturally resulting, in the ordinary course of events, from the seller’s breach of contract", but where there is "an available market", damages should be calculated prima facie as the difference between the agreed contract price and the "market or current price" facing the buyer needing to secure an alternative supply.
 The Court of Appeal dealt with a case in 2016 (Hughes v Pengragon Sabre Ltd.) where Pendragon had failed to supply Hughes with a "limited-edition" Porsche car, for which there was no "available market".
 The ruling calculated damages based on the cost to purchase "the nearest equivalent" car.

 Section 52 directs that the court may order specific performance where appropriate if the buyer has applied for this.
 Such an order would deny the seller the option to "retain the goods on payment of damages".
 Section 53 concerns remedies for a breach of warranty.

 Section 54 concerns "interest etc." The term "etc." embraces "special damages".

 Part VII, supplementary

 Terms from the Sale of Goods Act will not be incorporated into the contract where they have been expressly excluded, or express terms conflict with them.
 These exclusions may be invalid under common law, the Unfair Contract Terms Act 1977, or in consumer cases the Unfair Terms in Consumer Contracts Regulations 1999.
 If the term excluding these implied terms is struck out, the implied term will be effective.

 Under the Unfair Contract Terms Act 1977, section 12 may never be excluded, and sections 13 to 15 may never be excluded where the buyer is a consumer.

+Repealed enactments

+Section 63(2) of the act repealed 6 enactments, listed in schedule 3 to the act.